Close

 • Minor bleeding or bruising

-• Skin colour changes around injection site
+• Skin colour changes around the injection site

 • Allergic reaction to medication